 miLOOP Cataract Innovation: First Device for Micro-interventional Cataract Surgery

-NYEE is the first hospital on the North East to introduce miLOOP (Iantech, Inc), a micro-interventional cataract fragmentation device for high-precision, non-thermal, minimally invasive cataract surgery, which greatly enhances the conventional phaco surgical technique.
+NYEE is the first hospital in the Northeast to introduce miLOOP, a micro-interventional cataract fragmentation device for high-precision, non-thermal, minimally invasive cataract surgery, which greatly enhances the conventional phaco-surgical technique.

 Phacoemulsification, while extremely successful, has been the standard of care for 50 years.
 However, the technique can introduce a lot of undesirable energy and sometimes leads to corneal damage and endothelial cell loss, especially in cases of dense and large cataracts.

 Borrowing from the recent advances in micro-invasive techniques in cardiovascular surgery and interventional radiology, Dr. Ianchulev and his engineering team at the company he co-founded, Iantech, Inc., developed miLOOP, a game-changing technology that for the first time allows for energy-free lens fragmentation using a pen-like micro-interventional device.
 The device uses advanced nitinol technology with super elastic, memory-shape micro-filament, which fragments even the hardest cataracts with no ultrasonic, vibrational energy and no heat introduced into the eye. miLOOP can cut through rock-hard cataracts without rupturing the 4 micron-thin capsule enveloping the lens—this ultra-thin lenticular “envelope” makes even routine cataract surgery challenging and can lead to many complications.